-What is Age of Consent?
+What is Age of Consent in Louisiana?

 Under Louisiana law, children under the age of 17 cannot legally consent to sexual contact.
 This includes all forms of sexual behavior ranging from penetrative intercourse to “lewd and lascivious” messages.
 Legally, consensual sexual intercourse cannot occur when one or both parties are under the age of legal consent.
 The age of consent law protects minors from entering into adult relationships before they have the mental or emotional capacity to do so.